 When the 18th Amendment to the Constitution took effect on January 17, 1920, New England’s taverns suddenly became speakeasies.

 Law enforcement couldn’t keep up with the new law, honored more in the breach than the observance.
-Many old New England homes, drugstores, restaurants and shops turned into speakeasies, making beer and liquor easy to find.
+Many old New England homes, drugstores, restaurants and shops turned into speakeasies.
+They made it easy to find beer and liquor.

 You could get alcohol on the sly in hotel basements, in curtained restaurant nooks, in bars that straddled the Canadian border and in commercial buildings turned speakeasies.